MicrosoftDocs/dynamics365smb-docs-pr.da-dk/business-central/ui-how-create-custom-report-layout.md

 ### To remove a label or data field

-1. Right-click the field that you want to delete, and then choose **Remove Content Control**.
+1. Right-click the field you want to delete, then choose **Remove Content Control**.

      The content control is removed, but the field name remains as text.